 Roundtable proposals will be evaluated based on the quality and rigor of the discussion proposed, potential to generate interest among a wider audience, and demonstrated preparedness for a well-attended and stimulating session.
 The proposal should include a brief description of how discussion will be facilitated, both prior to and at the conference, and the broader audience that the roundtable aims to attract.

-When appropriate, preference will be given to proposals that bring together researchers from different theoretical perspectives and/or employing diverse methodologies, given that this facilitates our conference theme of togetherness.
+When appropriate, preference will be given to proposals that a) bring together researchers from different theoretical perspectives and/ or employ diverse methodologies, and b) proposals that focus on the conference theme of Spreading Good … Well.